Frequently asked questions

 1

-Raise your complaint with the garage directly and as soon as you become aware of the issue.
+Raise your complaint with the garage directly as soon as you become aware of the issue.
+The garage will have 2 weeks from receipt of your complaint to review and provide you with a response.

 2